mohitpai/journey-optimizer.en/help/using/configuration/ptr-records.md

 ![](assets/ptr-records.png)

-The list shows the PTR records generated for each delegated subdomain, using the syntax below:
+The list shows the PTR records generated using the syntax below:

 * "r" for record,
 * "xx" for the two last figures of the IP address,